AK7iwi/Python-for-Data-Science/module-01/README.md

 ### I) New libraries used
 - `os`: Built-in library for operating system interface
-- `PIL`: External library for image processing
+- `PIL`: External library for loading and processing images

 ### II) New built-in functions and methods used
 - `str.strip()`: Built-in string method that removes whitespace from both ends